Hamster Theatre

-Hamster Theatre is an American avant-rock, experimental and folk jazz music group based in Boulder, Colorado, and led by composer and multi-instrumentalist Dave Willey.
-They have released three albums, and have performed at several festivals, including Progman Cometh and ProgDay.
+Hamster Theatre is an American avant-rock, experimental, and folk jazz music group based in Boulder, Colorado.
+It is led by composer and multi-instrumentalist Dave Willey.
+The band has released three albums and has performed at various festivals, including Progman Cometh and ProgDay.

-Hamster Theatre's music is based on European Rock in Opposition, and is influenced by many sources, including Lars Hollmer, Erik Satie, Captain Beefheart, Frank Zappa and Henry Cow.
-In a biography at AllMusic, Dave Lynch wrote that the band "conjur[es] up beauty, magic, mystery, unpredictability, and manic energy and humor".
+Hamster Theatre's music is based on European Rock in Opposition and is influenced by many sources, including Lars Hollmer, Erik Satie, Captain Beefheart, Frank Zappa, and Henry Cow.
+In a biography on AllMusic, Dave Lynch wrote that the band "conjur[es] up beauty, magic, mystery, unpredictability, and manic energy and humor".